claryrodz/claryrodz/README.md

 Check out my <a href="https://claryrodz.github.io/">portfolio</a> 📁

-🌱 I’m currently learning SQL and Tableau, which are tools that I did not get exposed to during my engineering studies.

 💬 Ask me about PhD programs in engineering and how academia can give you much more than lab skills and publications.

 Outside tech, my other passions include tennis 🎾 and exploring my island PR🇵🇷🏖️.